oxlade39/graphflow/readme.md

 # Disclaimer #
 Unlike most of my work there isn't a great deal of tests.
 The tests included are for experimental discovery purposes.
 I used maven's [jetty plugin](http://docs.codehaus.org/display/JETTY/Maven+Jetty+Plugin) to drive most of the development.

+# Cool stuff #
+Spring 3's content negotiation was really simple and means the html for the page is very lightweight.
+The javascript in the page just requests the same page URL but as 'text/json' and Spring's content negotiation automatically serialises the view as JSON.

+HTML5 Canvas.
+It's suprising simple to build a nice looking dynamic page using the canvas API.

+[arbor.js](http://arborjs.org/) "is a graph visualization library", you can even enable "gravity" and allow nodes to fall into place.
+Try dragging nodes around and let them settle.

+Neo4j is a super fast, transactional graph database.
+The searching facilities are built on top of [lucene](http://lucene.apache.org/java/docs/index.html) which allows you to easily and quickly search and navigate the graph structure.

 # Technologies #
 *  [Spring 3](http://static.springsource.org/spring/docs/3.1.0.M1/spring-framework-reference/html/)
 *  [Neo4j](http://neo4j.org/)